Coastline-XploitClub/CCDC-26/Checklists/Linux checklist.md

 # Change root password
 passwd root
 ```
-- [ ] Record initial host state: hostname, IPs, services, and abnormalities
+- [ ] Record initial host state: hostname, IPs, services, and abnormalities (dump info in team spreadsheet if not already filled)
-> 👉 can use `linux_enumerator.sh` for this!
+> ✅ can use `enumerator.sh` for this!
 ```bash
 # Get hostname
 hostname